profolsen/Footnote/README.md

 In this case, that means the label :infiniteloop refers to the jmp instruction.
 Therefore, this program is an infinite loop: the jmp instruction branches to itself.

-A label is a line starting with a colon (:) and a name of the label, which can be any combination of non-whitespace characters.
+A label is a line starting with a colon (:) and a name of the label, which can be any combination of characters as long as no whitespace or '.' character is present.
 When using a label as an argument to an instruction, the colon must be included.

 The following list describes each instruction, its arguments (if any) and what it does.